Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: Introduction

-In this manuscript, we propose a general framework to identify the optimal graph using feedforward neural networks (FNNs) in deep learning.
-We take advantage of the strong functional representation of deep neural networks and further utilize constraint optimization techniques to locate the solution.
+Deep learning has made substantial success in various domains such as image recognition and natural language processing \citep{goodfellow2016deep}, and is also receiving attention from the pharmaceutical industry.
+For example, \cite{liang2018estimating} propose a novel outcome weighted deep learning algorithm to estimate individualized optimal combination therapy; and \cite{zhan2019targeting} construct test statistics based on Deep Neural Networks to increase power in sample size reassessment adaptive clinical trials.
+In this article, we utilize feedforward neural networks (FNNs) to approximate the underlying complex objective function and further identify the optima with available gradient information.
 Our method has several distinguishing features.
-First of all, flexible utility functions could be defined to accommodate different study objectives.
-Moreover, our optimizing procedure does not make model assumptions on the complex correlation structure among multiple endpoints.
-This feature adds robustness to our method in the presence of unknown prior data generating mechanisms.
-Other than that, our method could perform constraint optimization when certain structures in the graph are fixed.
-Compared with existing derivative-free optimization approaches, our FNN-based optimizer offers a better balance between time efficiency and robustness.
+First of all, flexible utility functions can be defined to accommodate different study objectives.
+Moreover, our method is able to perform optimization when certain structures in the graph are fixed.
+Additionally, gradients are readily available from the fitted FNN, and do not need to be computed from the complex objective function, which is offen not feasible even with numerical methods.
+Compared with the two derivative-free optimization approaches, our FNN-based optimizer offers a better balance between time efficiency and robustness.
 More details are provided in Section \ref{s:sim}.

 The remainder of this article is organized as follows.
 In Section 2, we review the graphical approach for multiple hypotheses testing and further define the objective function to optimize.
 In Section 3, we introduce our optimizing methods via deep learning techniques.
 Simulations under multiple scenarios are conducted to evaluate the performance of our procedures in Section 4.
 In Section 5, we implement our method in a case study.
-Finally, concluding remarks are provided at Section 6.
+Finally, concluding remarks are provided in Section 6.